bikash-dora/scrap-example/blogpost.md

 There are several things which can be added/improved:

-- security: deny all permissions and allow some on function level
+- security: deny all permissions and allow only needed permissions on function level
 - ability to manage ads: add an authenticated user which can manage the scraped adverts
 - make the scraper configurable